 The Deadly Hearts program runs five days a week, based out of the Youth Involvement Council.
 The program offers diversionary and recreational activities for the children, between 2pm when school ends and 5pm each day.
 The team at YIC then transport children home with the Mingle Mob bus service, which they also operate.
 Approximately 30 to 40 children attend each day.

-Apart from playing with sport equipment or on playground equipment, painting, crafting, playing with toys and interacting naturally with each other, the program also acts as an intervention to any behaviours that may be detrimental to the children.
+The program encourages the children to play with sport equipment or on playground equipment, paint, craft, play with toys and interact naturally with each other.
+Deadly Hearts also acts as an intervention to any behaviours that may be detrimental to the children.
 The children are educated about health and hygiene, healthy relationships, how to communicate with each other, what’s respectful and what’s expected of them.

-The children are encouraged to realise the importance of self-worth, value and voice.
+Realising the importance of self-worth, value and their own voice are also key lessons, as well as how to handle disagreements.
 When anyone misbehaves, the staff operate from a trauma informed approach, discouraging punitive punishments and encouraging open conversations or ‘time-out’, as an alternative.
 The next day is always considered a brand new day, to start over.

 A safe and happy place